Fen (name)

-Fen may be either a Chinese female given name or family name.
-As a given name, it is represented in simplified Chinese as 芬 (pinyin: Fēn).
+Fen is a given name, sometimes of Chinese origin, especially as a transliteration of the Chinese character 芬 (pinyin: Fēn).

 Fen may also be a surname in countries other than China, such as Uzbekistan where it is represented in Cyrillic as Фен.

 Fen or Fenna is also an unrelated Frisian name.

+Fen is also a gender neutral given name in English, meaning wetland fed by ground or surface water.